SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 1. Back in the 'Copy' dialog, title the Name of the IFlow as `Sales Order Event to Hana Vector DB for AI Grounding`.
 After this, click on 'Copy'.
 <br>![](../ex3/images/image95.png)

-1. After the copy is successful, navigate to the copied package by click on 'Navigate' button in the presented dialog.
+1. After the copy is successful, navigate to the copied package by clicking on the 'Navigate' button in the presented dialog.
 <br>![](../ex3/images/image96.png)

 ## Step 2 - Configure the IFlow with your user settings
-Now that the IFlow has been copied, in the next few steps we will configure the IFlow with certain parameters that have been externalized.
+Now that the IFlow has been copied, we will configure it with certain externalized parameters in the next few steps.

 1. Make sure you are in the target package (TechEd 2025 IN162-`000`).
 Go to the 'Artifact' tab.
 Select the 'Sales Order Event to Hana Vector DB for AI Grounding' IFlow, click on the '...'
-Action menu button and click 'Configure'.
+Action menu button, and click 'Configure'.
 <br>![](../ex3/images/image97.png)

 2. The configuration dialog will pop open.
 In the 'Sender' tab, enter 'IN162-`000`_Sales_Order' in the 'Queue Name' text box. (replace `000` with your actual user identifier)